-1.2.13A Artwork Acquisitions This detail is reference of shall only a understand is provided as a inly.
-Delegates ct in full ing of the statutory power, conditions Authority to determine and purchase works of art for the City's collections [FM Reg.12(1)(a)].
-Statutory Delegate Local Government (Financial Mar Regulation 12(1)(a) Paym restrictions on making nagement) Regulations 1996: nents from municipal fund or trust fund, Power Or Assigned The Local Government Statutory Delegation / Power of on: Local Government Act 1995: • Section 5.42 Delegation of some powers or duties to the CEO • Section 5.43 Limitations on delegations to the CEO Power De elegated to: Chief Executive Officer on Deleg Purchase works of art up to the value of \$5,000 in accordance with Council Policy 18.2 Collection Management and within the Annual Budget allocations.
+1.2.13A Artwork 1.2.13A Artwork Acquisitions Function Delegated: This detail is provided as a reference only.
+Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
+Authority to determine and purchase works of art for the City's collections [FM Reg.12(1)(a)].
+Statutory Power Delegated: Local Government (Financial Mar Regulation 12(1)(a) Paym restrictions on making nagement) Regulations 1996: nents from municipal fund or trust fund, Power Originally Assigned to: The Local Government Statutory Power of Delegation: Local Government Act 1995: Section 5.42 Delegation of some powers or duties to the CEO Section 5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Purchase works of art up to the value of \$5,000 in accordance with Council Policy 18.2 Collection Management and within the Annual Budget allocations.
 Where approval to purchase is required at short notice (i.e. auction), purchase artwork valued greater than \$5,000 and less than \$100,000 in accordance with Council Policy 18.2 Collection Management and Annual Budget allocations, with additional funding as required from the City's Art Acquisitions Reserve Account, subject to the prior agreement of a majority of members of the Finance and Administration Committee.
 Decisions to purchase works of art must evidence consideration of the recommendations of the City's Arts, Manager Arts, Culture & Heritage Arts, and Cultural Development Coordinator and / or Art Curator as appropriate.
-Statutory Sub-dele Power to egate: Local Government Act 1995: Section 5.44 CEO may delegate some powers and duties to other employees Complia Local Government (Financial Management) Regulations 1996: Regulation 5 CEO's duties as to financial management Regulation 11 Payments, procedures for making etc. Delegation 1.1.1 Finance and Administration Committee s as to financial management procedures for making etc. Practices Record Keeping Practices: Version Con Version itrol Decision Reference Date Delegated 1 New Delegation 25/06/13 319/13 CEO Trim 77838/13 1 Annual Review 24/06/14 270/14 CEO Trim 234521/14 2 Annual Review 09/06/15 OCM Trim 99056/15 2 Amend / Review CEO Trim 114331/15
+Statutory Power to Sub-delegate: Local Government Act 1995: Section 5.44 CEO may delegate some powers and duties to other employees Compliance Links: Local Government (Financial Management) Regulations 1996: Regulation 5 CEO's duties as to financial management Regulation 11 Payments, procedures for making etc. Delegation 1.1.1 Finance and Administration Committee Record Keeping Practices: Version Control Decision Reference Dete Deleveted Version 1 Decision Reference New Delegation Date Delegated 25/06/13 319/13 CEO Trim 77838/13 1 Annual Review 24/06/14 270/14 CEO Trim 234521/14 2 Annual Review 09/06/15 OCM Trim 99056/15 09/06/15 OCM Trim 99056/15 2 Amend / Review CEO Trim 114331/15

-- Statutory Delegations Local Government Act 1995 Delegations to the CEO
+- Statutory Delegations Local Government Act 1995 - 1.
+1.2 Delegations to the CEO